dcogb/dcogb.github.io/documentation/api/Cache.md

 <h3 id="configuration-settings">Configuration settings</h3>

-<p>Kohana Cache uses configuration groups to create cache instances.
+<p>Mountain Valley Church of God Cache uses configuration groups to create cache instances.
 A configuration group can
 use any supported driver, with successive groups using the same driver type if required.</p>

 <h4 id="configuration-example">Configuration example</h4>